joncamfield/level-up/_pages/curriculum/crypto-fundamentals/entropy/deepening.md

 # Deepening

-## Let's actually calculate some entropy!

 To make things a bit easier, let's switch to numbers and pin codes for a bit, and explore a few routes one might take to try to guess a 4-digit code.

 ### Brute Force

 A totally random number (0-9) would take 10 guesses to **guarantee** you guess the right number by "exhausting" the possibilities.
 When trying to guess a longer number (say, a 4 digit pin), you have to multiply by the number of digits, so a 4 digit pin takes 10×10×10×10, or 10,000 guesses.
 For anyone who's forgotten the code to their luggage lock, this is what you're looking at.

-Generally speaking, you have a chance at getting the "right" combination early, so you'd have to be incredibly unlucky to have to guess all 10,000 guesses - but even still, at 3 seconds a guess, you'd be at this for 8 hours straight.
+Generally speaking, you have a chance at getting the "right" combination early, so you'd have to be incredibly unlucky to have to guess all 10,000 guesses - but if so, at 3 seconds a guess, you'd be at this for 8 hours straight.

 ### Informed Guessing: Dates

-This is where understanding entropy really comes in handy.
-Is that combination **really** actually random?
+This is where understanding entropy comes in handy.
+Is that combination **really** truly random?
 Probably not.
 There's a good chance it's either a date or a year.
 If it's a year, the first two numbers are probably either 19 or 20, and if it's 19, it's a good guess to work backwards from 99 down to 50.
 For 20, work up from 00 to 23.

 **This takes 10,000 guesses down to just 80** - 1×1×5×10 for 1950-1999 (1 guess × 1 guess × 5 guesses (5,6,7,8,9), × 10 guesses (0-9) = 50
 plus 1×1×3×10 for 2000-2023 (and you could cut that down more by not trying numbers in the future) = 30